 The P-CSCF may trigger a TLS session renegotiation at any time by sending a HELLO request message to the UE.
-The P-CSCF shall send this message and all TLS session renegotiation messages inside the existing TLS connection, according to RFC 2246 [34].
+The P-CSCF shall send this message and all TLS session renegotiation messages inside the existing TLS connection.
 According to its local policy, the PCSCF may abort the communication if the UE does not initiate a TLS session renegotiation.